-In November of 2020, the NHTSA concluded their Traffic Records attributes of the driver and vehicle datasets and will also support the enforcement countermeasures.
+In November of 2020, the NHTSA concluded their Traffic Records Assessment to provide their recommendations for improving Florida's six traffic records systems.
+These recommendations will improve the data quality attributes of the driver and vehicle datasets and will also support the enforcement countermeasures.